-Chapter 18 Services and Support
+Chapter 19 Services and Support

 Service Commitments: Micsig guarantees that the products are manufactured and tested according to national standards or enterprise standards, no unqualified products will leave our factory and the first-class customer services are provided for all sold products.
-The warranty period for our products is three years since date of shipment, and three months for the sold spare parts and the product repair and maintenance.
-For the details of warranty service, please read the "Scope of Limited Warranty and Services" chapter.
-Micsig provides lifetime repair and maintenance services for products.
+During the warranty period, in case the product is verified by Micsig to have deficiencies, Micsig will conduct free maintenance for the user.
+The detailed warranty clauses can be referred to the product warranty card or obtained by contacting the official after-sales customer service of Micsig.

 In accordance with the relevant provisions of after-sale service of industrial products and the enterprise's own capacities, Micsig commit as follows: